Skip to content

 contactsoftware-functions will always need to be in the requirements.txt unless you register your own main_entrypoint (see Python runtime).

-Deploy the Code
+Deploy the code

 cfc login

-Create a new environment:
+Create a new Function Environment:

 cfc env create myenv

-Upload code into new environment:
+Upload code into the new environment:

 cfc env deploy myenv

-Test the Function
+Connect the Function